flutter/website/src/content/platform-integration/android/platform-views.md

-On the platform side, use the standard `io.flutter.plugin.platform` package in either Java or Kotlin:
+On the platform side, use the standard `io.flutter.plugin.platform` package in either Kotlin or Java:

-{% samplecode android-platform-views %}
+{% samplecode "android-platform-views", "Kotlin,Java" %}
-{% sample Kotlin %}
+{% sample "Kotlin" %}

 In your native code, implement the following: